PipeWire/wireplumber/docs/rst/testing.rst

 pw-cat
 ^^^^^^

-Using the default endpoint:
+Using the default device:

 .. code:: console

-   $ wpctl status  # verify the default endpoints
+   $ wpctl status  # verify the default device
    $ pw-record test.wav
    $ pw-play test.wav

-Using a non-default endpoint:
+Using a non-default device:

 .. code:: console